apommel/bunpro-sentence-mining-extension/README.md

 Many thanks to this [Postman Bunpro API collection](https://www.postman.com/technical-meteorologist-63813544/bunpro-api/collection/a7eufz9/bunpro-frontend-api?sideView=agentMode) which was helpful to get started to understand the API structure even though some endpoints are now slightly outdated.

+Thanks also to Bunpro for creating this product, and for being open-minded about API usage.